carlosmartell97/Shelter_Me/README.md

 <br/>
 <img src="img/albergue_info.jpg" width="300"> <br/>
 <br/>
 Also, administrators can login from the welcome screen and manage the information for their shelter or storage center.
-Shelter administrators can see a list of all recent resevations people have made, and for how many people.
-When each of these reservation owners arrive and they have a reservation, they should just for their reservation code and see if it's on the list.
+Shelter administrators can see a list of all recent resevations people have made, and how big each group is.
+When each of these reservation owners arrive with a reservation, administrators should just ask for their reservation code and see if it's on the list.
 <br/>
 <img src="img/admin_albergue.jpg" width="300"> <br/>
 <br/>